 PURPOSE: The United Nations General Assembly designated 1 October as the International Day of Older Persons by the (resolution 45/106).
 Among development groups, less developed countries excluding the least developed countries will be home to more than two-thirds of the world’s older population (1.1 billion) in 2050.
 Yet the fastest increase is projected to take place in the least developed countries, where the number of persons aged 65 or over could rise from 37 million in 2019 to 120 million in 2050 (225%).

-Geneva, UNHQ - On Tuesday 1st October 2024 Palais des Nations.
+Geneva, UNHQ - At Palais des Nations.
 Room XXIII, 15:00 – 16:30.
-An Hybrid event event entitled “Geneva Calls: A Pivotal Moment for Older Persons' Rights” will be hosted by the UNECE, NGO Committee on Ageing Geneva, the Permanent missions of Portugal, Slovenia, the World Psychiatric Association (WPA), World Federation for Mental Health (WFMH), the International Federation on Ageing (IFA), the International Psychogeriatric Association, the Global Alliance for the rights of Older person (GAROP), the International Longevity Centre (ILC) … to mark the International Day of Older Persons 2024 in UN Geneva. on the sidelines of the 57th session of the Human Rights Council (HRC).
-The session will analyze recent developments and explore actions for all stakeholders to further the human rights of older persons.
+An Hybrid event event will be hosted by the UNECE, NGO Committee on Ageing Geneva, the Permanent missions, the World Psychiatric Association (WPA), World Federation for Mental Health (WFMH), the International Federation on Ageing (IFA), the International Psychogeriatric Association, the Global Alliance for the rights of Older person (GAROP), the International Longevity Centre (ILC) to analyze recent developments and explore actions for all stakeholders to further the human rights of older persons.
 It will serve as a forum for discussing collaborative strategies to promoting and protecting these rights.
-Please read the Flyer and Program and Register to participate!
-(Via Zoom).
-Stay tuned to Watch the livestream!

 PODCASTS: The Decade of Healthy Ageing (2021-2030) is an opportunity to bring together governments, civil society, international agencies, professionals, academia, the media, and the private sector for ten years of concerted, catalytic and collaborative action Listen to the audio-podcasts!